Adversarially and Distributionally Robust Virtual Energy Storage Systems via the Scenario Approach: Problem Formulation

 We denote the collection of the virtual state of charge over the horizon $k \in \mathcal{K}$ by $\mathbf{b}=\col(b_k)_{ k \in \mathcal{K}}$ and $\mathbf{r}=\col(r_k)_{k \in \mathcal{K}}$, respectively.
 Being an economic actor, the PLM is interested in minimizing the sustained costs, i.e., maximizing its revenues.
 The objective $J : \mathbb{R}^K \to \mathbb{R}$ denotes such quantity, defined as

 where $\pi_k^+,\pi_k^- \in \mathbb{R}_{\geq 0}$ are the retailer's selling and buying price, respectively.
-Note that the first sum term in \eqref{eq:objective} represents the costs sustained for buying energy from the retailer, while the second represents the revenues coming from arbitrage. \begin{assumption} For all time steps $k\in\mathcal{K}$, the buying price is larger than the selling price, i.e., $\pi_k^+\ge \pi_k^-$. $\square$ \end{assumption} Assumption \ref{assum:energy-prices} is aligned with the existing market structure as discussed in detail in \cite{Wei2015Energy}.
-The scheduling problem of the PLM then takes the form:
+Note that the first sum term in \eqref{eq:objective} represents the costs sustained for buying energy from the retailer, while the second represents the revenues coming from arbitrage. \begin{assumption} For all time steps $k\in\mathcal{K}$, the buying price is larger than the selling price, i.e., $\pi_k^+\ge \pi_k^-$ \cite{Wei2015Energy}. $\square$ \end{assumption} The scheduling problem of the PLM then takes the form: